SabaTabatabaee/SabaTabatabaee/README.md

 ### 👩🏻‍💻 About Me
 I'm an Electrical Engineering PhD student at UMD.
-My research interests are in the fields of Deep Learning and Computational Neuroscience.
+My research interests are in the fields of Deep Learning, data analysis, and Computational Neuroscience.